Experience the DU Museum of Anthropology's latest exhibitions

 The students of ANTH 2020: Artifacts, Texts, and Meanings created an exhibition featuring the objects that represent their experiences during the COVID-19 Pandemic.

 Join us for our main exhibition on the ground floor of Sturm Hall, where our gallery showcases exhibits curated by students, faculty, staff, artists, community organizations and partners.
-The gallery is typically open Monday–Friday, 9 a.m.–4 p.m.
+The gallery is typically open Monday–Friday, 10 a.m. to 5 p.m.

 Student-created virtual exhibits are available to view online.